transomjs/transom-socketio-internal/README.md

 use the same server process as transom-core.
 This is useful for small deployments where scaling is not a concern.
 It allows for a complete set of functionality that is easily deployed on a single docker instance or droplet.

+Transom-socket-io-internal registers the 'transomMsgClient' with transom core.
+In your [server functions](server functions) you can ...code samples...

 If scaling it required then another plugin will be needed to provide the same 'transomMsgClient' functions.

 ## Usage